splunk/public-o11y-docs/admin/apm-billing-usage/analyze-apm-billing-usage.rst

 To see all of the organization metrics for APM, see :ref:`Usage metrics for Splunk Observability Cloud <org-metrics>`.

-To see the usage charts and metrics for your subscription plan, go to :guilabel:`Organization Settings > Subscription Usage` and select the :strong:`APM` tab.
+To see the usage charts and metrics for your subscription plan, go to :guilabel:`Data Configuration > Subscription Usage` and select the :strong:`APM` tab.
 The following sections detail the metrics for TAPM and host subscription plans respectively.

 .. _tapm_subscription_plans: